Unsupervised Anomaly Detection in Medical Images with a Memory-augmented Multi-level Cross-attentional Masked Autoencoder: Experiments and Results

 \section{Experiments and Results}

-\subsubsection{Datasets and Evaluation Measures}
+\subsubsection{Datasets and Evaluation Measures:}

-Two disease screening datasets are used in our experiments.
-We test anomaly detection on the CXR images of the Covid-X dataset~\cite{wang2020covid}, and both anomaly detection and localisation on the colonoscopy images of the Hyper-Kvasir dataset~\cite{borgli2020hyperkvasir}. \textbf{Covid-X}~\cite{wang2020covid} has a training set with 1,670 Covid-19 positive and 13,794 Covid-19 negative CXR images, but we only use the 13,794 Covid-19 negative CXR images for training.
+Three disease screening datasets are used in our experiments.
+We test anomaly detection on the CXR images of the pneumonia chest X-ray dataset~\cite{kermany2018identifying} and Covid-X dataset~\cite{wang2020covid}, and both anomaly detection and localisation on the colonoscopy images of the Hyper-Kvasir dataset~\cite{borgli2020hyperkvasir}.
+The publicly available \textbf{pneumonia chest X-ray dataset}~\cite{kermany2018identifying}, consisting of normal and pneumonia-affected images, was obtained from a total of 6,480 patients.
+In accordance with~\cite{zhao2021anomaly}, we structured the anomaly detection dataset such that the training set encompasses 1,349 normal images, and the testing set comprises 234 normal and 390 pneumonia images.
+Each chest X-ray image has been resized to the standardized dimensions of 256 $\times$ 256 pixels. \textbf{Covid-X}~\cite{wang2020covid} has a training set with 1,670 Covid-19 positive and 13,794 Covid-19 negative CXR images, but we only use the 13,794 Covid-19 negative CXR images for training.
 The test set contains 400 CXR images, consisting of 200 positive and 200 negative images, each image with size 299 $\times$ 299 pixels. \textbf{Hyper-Kvasir} is a large-scale public gastrointestinal dataset.
 The images were collected from the gastroscopy and colonoscopy procedures from Baerum Hospital in Norway, and were annotated by experienced medical practitioners.
 The dataset contains 110,079 images from unhealthy and healthy patients, out of which, 10,662 are labelled.
-Following~\cite{tian2021constrained}, 2,100 normal images from `cecum', `ileum' and `bbps-2-3' are selected, from which we use 1,600 for training and 500 for testing.
+Following~\cite{tian2021constrained}, 2,100 normal images are selected, from which we use 1,600 for training and 500 for testing.
 The testing set also contains 1,000 anomalous images with their segmentation masks.
-Detection is assessed with area under the ROC curve (AUC)~\cite{masci2011stacked,gong2019memorizing,perera2019ocgan,chen2021deep}, and localisation is evaluated with intersection over union (IoU)~\cite{chen2021deep,defard2020padim,tian2021constrained,venkataramanan2020attention}.
+Detection is assessed with area under the ROC curve (AUC), and localisation is evaluated with intersection over union (IoU).